-Experience Swakopmund beaches, restaurants, bars, golf course and gyms.
-See this extensive range of strange arid and bare hills that resembles the Lunar Sea of Tranquility, the Namib desert and Walvis Bay.
+Experience Swakopmund beaches, restaurants, bars, golf courses and gyms.
+See this extensive range of strange arid and bare hills that resembles the Lunar Sea of Tranquillity, then tour the Namib desert and Walvis Bay.
 Add to this the Sam Cohen Library, Swakopmund Museum, Woermann House and Swakopmund Aquarium for an interesting holiday.

 The National Marine Aquarium is a recently overhauled waterfront aquarium that provides an excellent introduction to the cold offshore world in the South Atlantic Ocean.
 Walk through the tunnel to see rays and sharks really close, plus other gorgeous marine life.